Tamas-Gavlider/MyVault/README.md

   - Issue: Automated emails were not sent, even though the email address and password were correctly configured.
 The terminal displayed an "email and password mismatch" error.
   - Cause: Security restrictions in Google prevented the use of the email credentials directly.
   - Fix: Resolved the issue by generating and using an app-specific password in Google for email authentication.
 This allowed the system to send emails successfully.
+6. DateTime Filter Issue in Transactions History View
+- Issue: Filtering transactions by date (date_from and date_to) caused a ValidationError when the date parameters included trailing spaces or were in an invalid format.
+The error message indicated the value must be in the format YYYY-MM-DD HH:MM[:ss[.uuuuuu]][TZ].
+- Cause: The view did not validate the input date parameters before applying them as filters to the Transactions queryset.
+- Fix: Stripping any trailing or leading spaces from the date input values and using django.utils.dateparse.parse_datetime to validate and parse the date strings.

 ## Credits